-They have effectively redesigned the concept of an elliptical from the ground up turning it from a clunky oversized piece of equipment into a far more compact machine which does an even better job of delivering an effective low impact workout than far bigger models.
+They have effectively redesigned the concept of an elliptical from the ground up turning it from a clunky oversized piece of equipment into a far more compact machine that does an even better job of delivering an effective low impact workout than far bigger models.

-The Diamondback elliptical is compact measuring 49.2″ (124cm) L x 29.5″ (75cm) W x 65″ (165cm) H and is fully adjustable allowing you to customise the stride length so that it better fits your own natural stride length whether you’re 5”2 or as tall as 6”6 the stride length can be adjusted to perfectly suit you.
+The Diamondback elliptical is compact measuring 49.2″ (124cm) L x 29.5″ (75cm) W x 65″ (165cm) H and is fully adjustable allowing you to customize the stride length so that it better fits your own natural stride length whether you’re 5”2 or as tall as 6”6 the stride length can be adjusted to perfectly suit you.

 This feature can also be used to limit the range of motion in places where space is limited making it perfect for use in a small apartment.